Research Like a Pro, Part 1: What’s Your Question?

 Are you ready to improve your research techniques?
 Do you have a difficult research problem in your family tree?
 Is it time to move to the next level of genealogy research?
 Whether or not you are a professional genealogist, you can adopt the same practices that a professional uses.
 In short, you can learn to research like a pro.

 This is the first in a six-part series designed to help any level of researcher grow their genealogy skill set.
-Every third week for the next eighteen weeks I’ll write a post with a specific task that you can do.
-Join me for a summer of brick wall busting as we tackle our family tree challenges.
+Each post will have a specific task that you can do.
+Join me for brick wall busting as we tackle our family tree challenges.
+To read the entire process in one, easy to read format, check out my book Research Like a Pro: A Genealogist’s Guide.

 What’s your question?